marine-predators-group/marinepredators-website/README.md

 ## Usage

-To start your website run the following commands:
+To start the website and make local changes you can observe in real-time, run the following command:

 **Development**:
 ```
 $ hugo server -D # This command starts the Hugo server and watches the site directory for changes.
 ```

+Once you're happy with the changes, they can be pushed into production like:

 **Production**:
 ```
 $ hugo # This command generates the static website in the public/ directory.
 If you do not have a site, then it gives errors about missing layout files.
 ```

-> Prerequisites: Go, Hugo
+**Posting**;

+Finally the changes need to go to the server (done only by @camrinbraun).
+This is done by pushing the /public folder to the website directory on the server with an FTP client.

 ## Directory Structure